Savvy Conversations logo_RGB_large.png

 Sarah Harvey Feedback Workshop Savvy Conversations.jpg

-Sarah delivered "Feedback that Works: The Savvy Conversations Approach" at Fareham Borough Council, exploring how to give and receive feedback using the STREETCREDS framework.
+Sarah delivered two "Feedback that Works: The Savvy Conversations Approach" workshops at Fareham Borough Council, exploring how we can all give and receive feedback using the CREDS Conversational model.

-Combining research-backed insights with interactive exercises, this session gave participants practical tools for handling feedback conversations with confidence.
-Using the CREDS model, they explored real scenarios, discovering what makes these conversations go wrong and how to approach them more effectively.
+Whether as a manager or team member, these sessions gave participants practical tools for handling feedback conversations with confidence.
+They discovered what makes feedback conversations go wrong and how to approach them more effectively.

-One of the attendees described the session as "valuable for everyone and can be used in many situations, both personal and work life."
+One attendee described the session as "valuable for everyone and can be used in many situations, both personal and work life."
 In their feedback, they shared that Sarah's passion and delivery really brought the framework to life.

 Sarah Harvey Savvy Conversations - Institute of Water EDI Conference.jpeg